openenergymonitor/guide/source/applications/heatpump.markdown

 ### Heat pump monitoring hardware configurations

-There are a number of different hardware configurations that can be used for heat pump monitoring.
+As discussed above, there are a number of different hardware configurations that can be used for heat pump monitoring.
 The following gives a quick overview of the main options.

 <style>
 table { border-collapse: collapse; }